Alexis Brimeyer: Serbian throne

 He sent numerous letters to King Juan Carlos of Spain and demanded his recognition.
 He married and had a son.
 He also managed to convince the British College of Arms to include himself in documents.
 Lord Mountbatten of Burma wrote to him on 3 January 1977, addressing him as Prince Dolgorouky as a courtesy.

 In 1992, two Greater Serbian nationalists, including Vojislav Šešelj, visited Brimeyer in Spain.
 Supposedly they offered him the throne of Serbia.
 He told journalists that he had been in touch with Slobodan Milošević, who was supposedly in favor of restoring the Serbian monarchy.
 Then he used the title, "Prince Alexis II Nemanitch Romanov Dolgorouki", Grand Master of the Order of Saint John of Jerusalem.
-He had convinced his Serbian nationalist supporters that he was descended, in a very convoluted manner, from Hrebeljanovic Nemanitch.
+He had convinced his Serbian nationalist supporters that he was descended, in a very convoluted manner, from Hrebeljanović-Nemanjić dynasty.

 Alexis claimed to have accepted the throne of Serbia.
 There appeared to be at least some support for him.
 The European Monarchist Association published a communiqué, where it stated Brimeyer's real identity.
 The scheme then appears to have collapsed.